hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 You now have to make sure you can boot your current firmware from the recommended bank on every reboot.

 !!! danger "Notable exception: Missing RBI"
-    In the unfortunate case there are no RBI firmware files available for your model you can't be really safe because you can't exploit `BOOT-P` recovery options.
+    In the unfortunate case there are no RBI firmware files available for your model, you can't be really safe because you can't exploit `BOOT-P` recovery options.
 In such a situation whatever bank you boot is the same.
 Your best option is to keep a copy of your rootable firmware on both banks.
 Skip the next step for optimality.

-If your `booted` bank is `bank_2` already, run the following commands:
+If your `active` bank is `bank_2` already, run the following commands:
 ```bash
 # Activate bank_1
 echo bank_1 > /proc/banktable/active
 # Erase firmware in bank_1
 mtd erase bank_1
 ```
-If your `booted` bank is `bank_1` instead, run the following commands:
+If your `active` bank is `bank_1` instead, run the following commands:
 ```bash
 # Make a temp copy of the firmware in bank_1
 dd if=/dev/mtd3 of=/tmp/bank1.fw